plops/cl-cpp-generator2/example/143_ryzen_monitor/README.md

 - A screenshot of the software's interface is available at `source01/doc/screenshot.png`.

   ![Screenshot](https://raw.githubusercontent.com/plops/cl-cpp-generator2/master/example/143_ryzen_monitor/source01/doc/screenshot.png)

+- The y-Axis is the time in seconds.
+A stress test was run for on each of the 12 CPU threads of a Ryzen 5625U.
+The 6 different cores show up.
+Note that the Ryzen (System Management Unit) (SMU) reports 8 cores, two of which are disabled.
+While these don't compute, they still measure temperature.

 ## GitHub Actions
 The `.github/workflows/cmake_143.yml` file sets up a GitHub Action to